the unobservant anthropologist

 2007 AAA Days 3-4

-Posted by Jen Cardew Kersey on December 5, 2007
+Posted by Jen Cardew Kersey in Uncategorized

 The AAA conference in DC went on until Sunday, December 2 but Saturday was the last day I went in.
 By the time our session was over on Saturday, I was completely conferenced out!